 An unanticipated burst of sales is a nice problem to have.
 However, when you run out of stock or run low unexpectedly, catching up can eat into your profits.
 You might incur rush charges to get a faster turnaround from your suppliers.
 And, to meet customer expectations, you might have to pay for expedited shipping.

 One of the challenges of inventory planning is that it’s impossible to predict the future with 100% accuracy.
-However, historical sales data plus your future promotional plans will help you form a good picture.
+However, historical data will reveal seasonal sales trends.
+Combine your sales history with your future promotional plans you have the basis for data-driven inventory management.
 Here are some of the factors to consider.

 Economic order quantity

 Most businesses experience seasonal changes in demand.
 A surfing business might sell thousands of boogie boards every month in the summer and very few in the colder months.
 That business needs more stock on hand to cover demand spikes in the summer.
-However, they can carry less inventory to reduce your carrying costs in the winter.
-It’s important to factor seasonal demand spikes into your inventory planning.
+However, it can carry less inventory to reduce carrying costs in the winter.
+Factor seasonal demand spikes into your inventory planning.

 Other types of demand spikes

 Let’s imagine that you sell 100 units of a particular SKU every month via your retail sales channels.
 Once a quarter, a wholesale customer orders 1,000 units.
 Your average monthly demand is about 434 units.
 However, 434 units on hand won’t fill the wholesale order.
-Inventory forecasting helps you understand your sales patterns.
-That lets you plan to meet both wholesale and retail demand.
+Inventory forecasting helps you understand your sales trends and patterns.
+That lets you plan to meet both wholesale and retail demand and to have the safety stock you need to cover high-demand months.

 Lead time demand